 Collection of Benjamin Weiss

 Welcome to this web site describing my collection of Historical and Commemorative Medals.
-I have been collecting medals for almost forty years now, starting in 1972 when one of my postdoctoral fellows, Dr. Robert Levin, introduced me to this interesting field.
+I have been collecting medals for more than forty years now, starting in 1972 when one of my postdoctoral fellows, Dr. Robert Levin, introduced me to this interesting field.
 For this I am greatly indebted to him.

 My choice of pieces to collect was governed by what I considered to be their artistic value and secondarily, but importantly, by their historical significance.
 Accordingly, you will find in this collection medals from a number of countries and several artistic and historic periods, ranging from the 16th through the 19th centuries.
 This diversity made decisions concerning the organization and presentation of the medals particularly difficult.
 For I wished to present the collection both from an artistic perspective, where the pieces would be listed by artistic style and medallist, and from an historical prospective, where medals of similar topics or historical events would be shown together.
 This proved to be an impossible task.
 Therefore, I have decided on the not totally satisfying compromise of presenting the collection by the country in which the medallist primarily worked, rather than by the medal's topic, with subcategories arranged in as chronological an order as feasible, either by medallist or by historical event.